alokkumarr/my-big-project-/rtis/README.md

 # Introduction

-This is the Sycnhronoss Real Time Ingestion Service(RTIS) source code repository.
+This is Sycnhronoss Real Time Ingestion Service(RTIS) source code repository.
 It provides source code, documentation and tools to build and deply various RTIS services

 #   Development

 ##  Run in Local: